 If you do not want your details to be listed on the iatvic.com.au website you need to let us know at the time of registration.
 If you do not let us know at the time of registration but then decide that you don’t want your details to appear on the website, you need to let us know in writing by sending an email to email@example.com.

 To cancel for a module you have already booked and paid for, you can do it directly from our LMS.
-Simply log-in, select the course you want to cancel your enrolment for and click the “leave course” button.
+Simply log-in, select the course enrolment you wish to cancel and click the “leave course” button.
 When deciding to cancel your registration it is important you understand your rights and responsibilities.
 Make sure you are familiar with our Cancellation and Refund policy before applying for a module.

 That depends on when and why you cancel.
 To find out whether a refund may be applicable, please read our Cancellation and Refund Policy published here.